KhronosGroup/Vulkan-Loader/docs/LoaderApplicationInterface.md

 One example of a device function requiring a *terminator* is `vkCreateSwapchainKHR`.
-For that function, the loader needs to potentially convert the KHR_surface object into an implementation-specific KHR_surface object prior to passing down the rest of the function's information to the implementation.
+For that function, the loader needs to potentially convert the KHR_surface object into an driver-specific KHR_surface object prior to passing down the rest of the function's information to the driver.

 Remember:
  * `vkGetInstanceProcAddr` is used to query instance and physical device